 The boost switch is primarily found on lead channels of amplifiers.
 What it does is increase the amount of distortion or gain that you have available.

 This can be great for giving your solos more punch or making them stand out more in a mix.
 It can also help to tighten up the tone of an amplifier that might be sounding too loose in some circumstances.

 Tone controls are usually found on lower gain amplifiers.
-They typically take the place of the treble, mid, and bass controls, allowing you to dial in your desired tone with the one knob.
+They typically take the place of the treble, mid, and bass controls.
+This allows you to dial in your desired tone with one knob.

 The power section usually has 2 – 4 controls, depending on the size and type of amplifier.
 The most common are:

 - Resonance or Depth